Sriee/Mutex/README.md

 `sh cleanup.sh <path/of/configuration/file.txt>`

 **Note:** Both launcher and cleanup script depend on the correct configuration file to run.

-## Supported Environments

-The program is built, executed and tested on CentOS and Ubuntu machines.
-It won’t run for Windows and Mac Machines (though porting them to other operating system is trivial).

 ## Testing Correctness: